-- 4.6.2.
-Permanent Employee Evaluations.
-Every permanent non-union, nonexempt and exempt employee of the County will have a performance review at least on an annual basis.
-Employees will be reviewed by their immediate supervisor, or in some cases a team evaluation may be appropriate.
-Performance reviews shall be signed by the employee, immediate supervisor. and department head and will be placed in the employee's permanent personnel record.
-Evaluations should highlight employee's strengths and address specific areas for development for weaknesses within the scope of the current job description.
-Signatures are required on the appraisal forms; once the form has been signed, none of the information may be altered. - 4.6.3.
-All department heads shall be reviewed by the Personnel Committee annually at the beginning of each year or another time designated by the County Board. - 4.7.
-Benefits During Probation.
+Supervisors shall formally review the performance of their employees at least once per year, generally at the employee's anniversary.
+Performance reviews shall be signed by the employee, supervisor, and department head and will be placed in the employee's personnel record.
+Evaluations should highlight employee's strengths and identify areas of improvement.

+Probationary employees shall be reviewed regularly throughout the term of their probation period.

+- 4.7.
+Benefits during probation.
 During the probationary period of new employees, benefits will apply as follows: - 4.7.1.
-Health, Dental and Life Insurance: coverage will apply effective the first day of the month commencing after employment, or if the start date is the first day of the month then health insurance coverage shall commence that day. - 4.7.2.
+Health, dental and life insurance: coverage will apply effective the first day of the month commencing after employment, or if the start date is the first day of the month then health insurance coverage shall commence that day. - 4.7.2.
 PTO: PTO benefits shall accrue effective the date of employment.
 Accrued PTO may be used during the probationary period. - 4.7.3.
 Holidays: probationary employees shall receive the same paid holidays as regular employees. - 4.7.4.
-Wages and Compensation: probationary employees shall be entitled to across- the-board raises approved during the probationary period.
+Wages and compensation: probationary employees shall be entitled to across-the-board raises approved during the probationary period.
 (Ex.
 COLA)